Package 'chromatographR'

 x

-List of chromatograms or peak_table object.
+A list of chromatograms or peak_table object.

 Value

-Numeric vector of wavelengths.
+A numeric vector of wavelengths.

 Get peak list.